 He gathered others to his cause.
 John led the charge to obtain private and Town funding, and now the project is nearing completion.

 John's widow, Barbara, has been an amazing leader, helping to ensure John's dream.
 With her love of and expertise with plants and trees, she has been a dynamic force.
 She has led the charge to provide a spectacular granite whale sculpture, a fine playground, a Long Stone Sitting Wall and soon, a restored stairway from Meadow to Pond, with iron handrail.

-Project Manager: Laura Hallowell is the whirlwind who has been the Conservancy's Project Manager through a winter of dredging the Mill Pond, a winter of building and restoring our Meadow, and now its completion.
-She's also part of the Rockport Garden Club team attacking the plots of Knotweed that pop up around Town.
-They've done a super job of dealing with the knotweed infestation around the Mill Pond.
-We cut the weed, and a contractor comes to pick it up and carry it to Franklin Park Zoo, where the gorillas, giraffes and zebras enjoy it!
+Project Manager: Laura Hallowell is the whirlwind who has been the Conservancy's Project Manager through a winter of dredging the Mill Pond, a winter of building and restoring our Meadow, and then. with volunteers from the Rockport Garden Club and Rockport at large have carried out a massive planting.

 Meadow Warriors: Shown here at Arbor Day in 1993 are old-time champions of the Meadow-- Dyke Brown, Tree Warden; Porter Collie, and Dot Radville, standing.
 Seated at right is the woman who saved the Meadow, Lura Hall Phillips.
 Now 25 years after her death, her money is still at work!